How to Handle VBA InputBox Cancel Button in Excel: 2 Methods

 End Sub

-In the code, we used the Select Case Statement for 3 different cases.
-First, to check if the value of Month is empty, then to check if the value of Month is a null string and finally to insert the value of Month in Cell C11.
+We used the Select Case Statement for 3 different cases.
+Check if the value of Month is empty, check if the value of Month is a null string, and insert the value of Month in Cell C11.

-• After that, run your code to show a message in Msgbox if the user clicked in Cancel or entered a null string.
-Otherwise, return the user input value in Cell C11.
+• Run your code to show a message in Msgbox if the user clicked in Cancel or entered a null string.
+Return the user input value in Cell C11.

 Output after applying Select Case statement